LAST UPDATED: March 27, 2020

 - To verify your identity and to communicate with you, including responding to your inquiries and confirming receipt of a requested product or service;

 - To process payments;

-- If you participate in our usage-based insurance program, to build up a profile on how, where and when your vehicle is driven as set out in the CAA Connect (UBI) Terms and Conditions or CAA MyPace Terms and conditions.
+- If you are a CAA Member in South Central Ontario and participate in our usage-based insurance program, to build up a profile on how, where and when your vehicle is driven as set out in the CAA Connect (UBI) Terms and Conditions or CAA MyPace Terms and conditions.

 - To inform you about products and services that we offer (or that we and our loyalty partners jointly offer), which we believe may be of interest to you;

 - To administer your participation in contests or promotions sponsored by CAA and to contact you if you are eligible to win a prize;

 - To conduct surveys or research for CAA’s internal use in order to better understand our members and improve our product and service offerings, as well as to compile aggregate statistics for internal reporting purposes;